drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   stratification confirmed — all 5 bins equally represented (288 train / 72 test per bin).
 Train/test CSV files and metadata JSON saved to Kaggle output.

+  Statistical preprocessing complete.
+StandardScaler fitted on X_train (1,440 rows) only — applied to X_test using training parameters.
+Training mean ~0.0 and std ~1.0 confirmed.
+Test set slight deviation (mean: 0.009, std: 1.009) is expected and confirms no leakage.
+All 23 features were retained for OLS.
+Fitted scaler saved to fitted_preprocessors.pkl.

 ---